Teachable-AI-Lab/teachable-ai-lab/about.md

 ### Interested in getting involved?

 If you are a Georgia Tech student, then your first entry point to getting involved with the lab will likely be an independent study.
 Please review our [independent study guide][independent study guide] to see if this is a good option for you.
-Note, all students intersted in conducting an independent study should follow the steps in this guide before reaching out via email.
+Note, all students interested in conducting an independent study should follow the steps in this guide before reaching out via email.

 If you are not a Georgia Tech student, then please fill out [this application][tail-application] to apply to work in the lab directly.
 We will get